 Assumption change risk is the potential for the environment to change such that future valuation assumptions are different than the current assumptions.
 Increases in UAL from assumption changes were related to experience studies in which demographic and economic assumptions were adjusted.
-Assumption change risk is an extension of the other risks identified, but rather than capturing the risk as it is experienced, it captures the cost of recognizing a change in environment when the current assumption is no longer reasonable.
-This is demonstrated in the chart below in 2016 when assumptions were changed.
-An experience study will be completed prior to the next valuation with any updated assumptions being reflected in the 2021 valuation.
+Assumption change risk is an extension of the other risks identified, but rather than capturing the risk as it is experienced, it captures the cost of recognizing a change in environment when the current assumptions have become outdated.
+This is demonstrated in the chart below in 2016 and 2021 when updated assumptions were adopted.

 The chart below shows how many of the risks mentioned impact the financial status of the System.
-While a lot of attention is given to the demographic assumptions, the primary force on the health of the System is the return on investment earned each year.
+While a lot of attention is given to the demographic assumptions, which have recently seen larger fluctuations, the primary force on the health of the System will be the return on investments earned each year.